-It’s what happened with bilberries, marketed as blueberries in Japan in 1998 because nobody there knew what a bilberry was, and a blueberry was the closest comparison (let us bear in mind that this was during the early days of the internet, so information wasn’t as widely and readily available).
-The same thing happened with tiger nuts, which are not nuts at all, but tubers with a similar appearance to nuts, also sometimes yellow and “striped” (known as chufas in Spanish, any many other names around the globe).
+It’s what happened with bilberries, marketed as blueberries in Japan in 1998 because nobody there knew what a bilberry was.
+A blueberry was then the closest comparison (let us bear in mind that this was during the early days of the internet, so information wasn’t as widely and readily available).
+The same thing happened with tiger nuts: not nuts at all, but tubers with a similar appearance to nuts, also sometimes yellow and “striped” (known as chufas in Spanish, and many other names around the globe).

 There’s plenty of misnomers in the food industry if one looks close enough.
-But how about baru?
+But what about baru?

-Now, this is Culture Shock at its best.
+What?
+Well, this is Culture Shock at its best.
 Both words, almonds and nuts, in Brazilian Portuguese, can refer to edible seeds from a hard shell, except when specifically referring to walnuts or hazelnuts.
-It creates confusion even between native speakers!
+It creates confusion even among native speakers!

-To be quite frank, the underlying reason for this lack of vernacular precision might be that Brazilians are not big on nuts and seeds, even when it comes to native ones such as Cashew or Brazil nuts.
+The underlying reason for this lack of vernacular precision might be that Brazilians are not “big” on nuts and seeds, even when it comes to native ones such as Cashew or Brazil nuts.
 Except during Christmas, when it’s a tradition, we don’t snack on them that often.
-A reflection of this is that we’re not exceptionally creative with them in savory dishes when compared to other cultures, which may be partially explained by the African and Portuguese culinary heritage we have.
-Neither of them is rich in peanuts or nuts compared to Indian or Southeastern Asian cuisine, for example.
+A reflection of this is that we’re not exceptionally creative with them in savory dishes when compared to other cultures.
+This may be partially explained by the Native American, African and Portuguese culinary heritage in Brazil, barely incorporating peanuts or nuts compared to Indian or Southeastern Asian cuisine, for example.

 On top of that, Brazil has a wide variety of tropical fruits, growing all year round, all very affordable and literally everywhere.
-For example, we have a Portuguese idiom referring to cheap things as “[something] is priced as bananas”.
-All things considered, why would you even pay attention to seeds and nuts?
+For example, there’s a Portuguese idiom referring to cheap things as “[something] priced as bananas”.
+All things considered, why would anyone pay attention to seeds and nuts?

 Due to a complete lack of media coverage in English about baru, we at Baru Baron mistakenly decided to call baru seeds “Baru Almonds” when first started, after noticing the majority of online scientific articles referring to them as such.